KhronosGroup/glTF/specification/README.md

 <a name="materials-and-shading"></a>
 ## Materials and Shading

-A material is defined as an instance of a shading technique along with parameterized values, e.g. light colors, specularity, or shininess.
+A material is defined as an instance of a shading technique along with parameterized values, e.g., light colors, specularity, or shininess.
 Shading techniques use JSON properties to describe data types and semantics for GLSL vertex and fragment shader programs.

 Materials are stored in the assets `materials` property, which contains one or more material definitions.
-The following example shows a Blinn shader with ambient color, diffuse texture, emissive color, shininess and specular color.
+The following example shows a Blinn shader with ambient color, diffuse texture, emissive color, shininess, and specular color.

 ```javascript
 "materials": {